Skip to content

 Clear boundaries – In a 24/7 comms environment it’s essential to set clear parameters about what is and isn’t expected and acceptable.
 While individuals may choose to send emails after hours to clear their To Do lists, this can create a false sense of urgency and stress for others.
 Establish clear boundaries around after-hours emails and encourage people who like to work late to schedule late emails instead of sending them to alleviate stress for others.

 Flexible environment – In a post-COVID working world managers are having to juggle people working from different sites, across myriad platforms.
 This hybrid environment is unlikely to disappear so it’s important to be flexible and fluid.
-Giving teams a level of autonomy will help lift confidence, improve trust, and increase productivity.
+Giving teams a level of autonomy will help lift confidence, improve trust, and increase productivity, opens in a new tab.

 How to support mental health in the workplace